-If you have to change the soil to acidic then you will need to repeat the steps above as the soil with turn more alkaline over time and may need doing yearly.
+If you have to change the soil too acidic then you will need to repeat the steps above as the soil with a turn more alkaline over time and may need doing yearly.

 It may be better to grow blue hydrangeas in pots as it easier to control the ph of the soil.

 If grown in pots then you can plant the hydrangea in ericaceous compost with is acid compost, you can then easily feed with acid feeds to keep the compost acid.
-Feeds which are labeled as for plants such a azaleas, rhododendron and pieris are ideal as they are acid feeds.
-You can also buy bluing compounds from garden centers which contain aluminum sulphate for turning hydrangeas blue and they work very well for potted plants.
+Feeds which are labelled as for plants such as azaleas, rhododendron and Pieris are ideal as they are acid feeds.
+You can also buy bluing compounds from garden centres which contain aluminium sulphate for turning hydrangeas blue and they work very well for potted plants.

 Turning your hydrangea pink

-First check the soil ph level as described above.
-If you soil is all ready alkaline then you should be ok, you can enhance the pink and red flowers with ground limestone or chalk at a rate of 75-100g per sq m in winter.
+First, check the soil ph level as described above.
+If your soil is already alkaline then you should be ok, you can enhance the pink and red flowers with ground limestone or chalk at a rate of 75-100g per sqm in winter.

-It may be difficult to change blue hydrangeas pink because you can not remove the aluminum from the soil which turns hydrangeas blue.
+It may be difficult to change blue hydrangeas pink because you can not remove the aluminium from the soil which turns hydrangeas blue.